Smoke-free Multi-Unit Housing – Why It's Important

 Multi-unit housing residents at risk

 The home is a major source of secondhand smoke exposure for both adults and children.
 Because people spend a considerable amount of time at home, smoke-free policies in residential settings can significantly reduce exposure to secondhand smoke.
-For residents of multi-unit housing (e.g., apartment buildings and condominiums), secondhand smoke can be a major concern given that it can migrate from other units and common areas and travel through doorways, cracks in walls, electrical lines, plumbing, and ventilation systems.
+For residents of multi-unit housing (e.g., apartment buildings and condominiums), secondhand smoke can be a major concern.
+It can migrate from other units and common areas and travel through doorways, cracks in walls, electrical outlets and ventilation systems.

 Secondhand smoke in multi-unit dwellings cannot be contained.
-Cleaning the air and ventilating buildings cannot eliminate the health hazards of secondhand smoke.
+Cleaning the air and ventilating buildings does not eliminate secondhand smoke.
 Air movement from one unit to another in multi-unit dwellings is significant.
 In some case, up to 65% of air is shared between units.
-Eliminating indoor smoking is the only way to protect nonsmokers from the harmful effects of tobacco smoke.
+Eliminating indoor smoking is the only way to protect individuals from the harmful effects of tobacco smoke.